shankupinku41/angularapplication/README.md

 # angularapplication
 Demo Application using AngularJS

-#This is a demo application for the Content Management Application using AngularJS.
+#This is a demo application for the Contact Management Application using AngularJS.

 #To start using this application, you need to have a web server that will handle the request. (eg. nginx)